-Schemes safeguard Schemes safeguarded by the LDP Site Name Applications Received Current permissions (at 01/04/14) Date project started Project Completion Date Notes section (changes to information in LDP is in italics / highlighted) Funding - Local Transport Fund Grant from WG secured for 2017/18 to allow route from Eagle Lodge to Bluestone Resort, including the construction of a new car park at Eagle Lodge, subject to statutory processes, to be progressed.
-Listed in the Joint Transport Plan as a PCC scheme for delivery 2015 to 2020 (priority 7).
-SUSTRANS to undertake a feasibility study of the Narberth to Haverfordwest route as part of a RDP funded project with initial feasibility work started in 2016/17.
-This scheme is subject to an Active Travel submission to WG for funding in 2018/19.
-Haverfordwest Sustainable Town Centre Project None None Not started Scheme to improve sustainable access to & within Haverfordwest, targeting primary origin & destination sites, improvements to the street environment & development of infrastructure to support walking, cycling & public transport.
-Timing - uncertain.
+Site Name Applications Received Current permissions (at 01/04/14) Date project started Project Completion Date Notes section (changes to information in LDP is in italics / highlighted) Listed in the Joint Transport Plan as a PCC scheme for delivery 2015 to 2020 (priority 7).
+SUSTRANS has completed a feasibility study of the Narberth to Haverfordwest route as part of a RDP funded project with initial feasibility work started in 2016/17.
+This scheme secured WG Local Transport Fund grant in 2018-19 for the construction of phase 1 from Eagle Lodge to Blackpool Mill.
+Funding was recently secured for the second phase of the project from Narberth to Canaston Woods with work scheduled to commence in October 2019.
+Haverfordwest Sustainable Town Centre Project None None Not started Scheme to improve sustainable access to & within Haverfordwest, targeting primary origin & destination sites improvements to the street environment & development or infrastructure to support walking, cycling & public transpo Timing - uncertain.
 Funding - WG funding for the Sustainable Travel Centre Project has ceased.
-It is envisaged that parts of this project will be progressed through Active Travel initiatives & the development-led Haverfordwest Master Plan project, details of which are set out below.
-An Active Travel funding bid is being made to WG based upon the approved Active Travel Plans.
+It is envisaged that parts of this project will be progressed through Active Travel initiatives & the development-led Haverfordwest Master Plan project details of which are set out below.

 Schemes not safeguarded by the LDP Site Name Applications Received Current permissions (at 01/04/14) Date project started Project Completion Date Notes section (changes to information in LDP is in italics / highlighted) Haverfordwest Master Plan (some aspects of this scheme previously formed part of the Haverfordwest Sustainable Town Centre Project) 12/0829/PA - land south of Slade Lane, Haverfordwest - construction & operation of a superstore & petrol filling station, with landscaping & infrastructure, including new junctions, improvements to the local highway network & preparatory earthworks, conditionally approved 31/01/14 (includes proposed modifications to Thomas Parry Way) 12/0829/PA 2014/15 Churnworks Junction Improvement & Sidney Rees Way Improvement completed 2014/15.
 Other elements not yet started.
 Churnworks Junction Improvement was opened in April 2015.
 Construction was funded partly through Section 106 contributions & partly through the Local Government Borrowing Initiative.
 The following aspects of the scheme are at design or feasibility stage: Active travel / shared use path links (SUP link between Thomas Parry Way and Castle High completed in 2016/17).
 Bridgend Square Roundabout to be re-marked in 2017/18 to improve circulation.
 This has been completed.
-Town Centre (Swan Square) enhancement & access project to be undertaken after the new Library scheme is complete.
+Town Centre (Swan Square) enhancement & access project to be undertaken now the new Library scheme is complete.
 Improvements have also been completed to Sidney Rees Way, including a right-hand turn into Withybush Hospital.
 Feasibility study to enhance Haverfordwest multi-storey car park, together with bus station access improvements, as part of the town centre redevelopment to be progressed in 2017/18.
-A study currently being commissioned will consider transport integration in Haverfordwest.
+A current study is considering transport integration in Haverfordwest.
 Haverfordwest Masterplan (including Air Quality & Sustainable Access) is listed in the Joint Transport Plan as a PCC scheme for delivery 2015 to 2020 (priority 5).